aol/molochweb/_wiki/break-tls-poc.md

 * Might have been easier to setup a vm or something on each visibility host
 * Moloch and other tools can't show you which site the traffic came from using the visibility hostname
 * Need to configure npb or tools to ignore the traffic from local hosts to central visibility hosts or you will process again

+Other Solutions:
+* Setup different machines in each location for normal vs decrypted traffic
+* Connection multiple interfaces on current machines to NPB for normal vs decrypted traffic instead of using vlan

 # Sample Configs